Search results for 'Entertainment' - Page: 1

 Apple, Tile, Samsung

 We’ve all been there.
 You arrive at your destination and you’re waiting for your checked bag to show up on the carousel, but it never does.
 Baggage handling is at it again.
 With a Bluetooth tracker you can easily keep tabs on where your bag is and maybe even help TSA locate it, should it be lost.
 There are quite a few Bluetooth trackers on the market that you can get.
 Apple users should look into the AirTag, while Android users can choose Samsung’s SmartTag2.
 Anyone can go for the Tile Pro.
-If you’re more worried about your wallet, Tile’s Slim tracker will neatly fit in there.
+If you’re more worried about your wallet, Tile’s Slim tracker will fit inside it neatly.
 These are all around $30 a piece, but you can quite often get them for less or in bundles, thus lowering the price even more.

 Buy the Apple AirTag at Amazon